If the following comment from your CPA sounds familiar to you, then your CPA is similar to most clients we talk with:

 While most people think it’s a good idea to fund a “tax-deferred” qualified retirement plan; many times that’s NOT the case.
 In fact, tax-deductible qualified retirement plans can be more tax-hostile than tax-favorable.

-Click here to learn how you can build a tax-favorable retirement nest egg outside of a qualified retirement plan.
+To learn how you can build a tax-favorable retirement nest egg outside of a qualified retirement plan, please click on the image below.